clojurists-together/clojuriststogether.org/content/news/2020/september-2020-monthly-update.md

 Using generative testing with the database.
 Specifications are used to generate random data to test the database CRUD functions, validating the results of those functions against clojure specs.

-Added code to create and delete the development database which is called from fixture functions within the handler-helper-test namepace.
-The tests now run successfully via the CirceCI service.
+Added code to create and delete the development database which is called from fixture functions within the handler-helper-test namespace.
+The tests now run successfully via the CircleCI service.

 Using kaocha profiles to configure different behavior in the development environment and when running on the CI server, specifically file change watcher and test output.